 Further in line with the position articulated by the European Commission as well as major CPG companies, Ubuntoo recommends that "biodegradable" plastics should not be considered a solution for littering (or worse a license to litter).
 Appropriate collection and end-of-life solutions (such as industrial composting or home composting) need to be put into place to avoid biodegradable plastics ending up as litter in the environment.

-Project STOP partners with cities and government to build sustainable waste systems that eliminate leakage of plastics into the environment and ocean.
+Project STOP partners with cities and local government to build resilient and economically sustainable waste systems that eliminate leakage of plastics into the environment and ocean.

 Nearly 80% of plastic waste in aquatic ecosystems comes from land sources.
 About 50% of this comes from emerging countries like Indonesia, China, Philippines, Vietnam and Thailand.
 Project STOP aims to assist countries like Indonesia who have pledged to reduce the country ocean levels by 70% by 2025.
 This is to be done by helping establish an effective waste management system in the country.

-Project STOP consists of a group of experienced waste management, plastic recycling, organics management, behavior change and program governance experts.
+Launched in 2017, Project STOP is an initiative co-founded by Borealis and SYSTEMIQ that designs, implements, and scales circular economy solutions to prevent plastic pollution in Southeast Asia.
+Project STOP supports cities with experienced waste management, plastic recycling, organic waste management, community engagement, behavior change and program governance experts.
 The team works in a simple system:

 Scoping: Assessing cities for ocean pollution and government involvement.